 USCIS has published an updated Welcome to the United States: A Guide for New Immigrants.
 The guide contains practical information to help new immigrants settle into everyday life in the United States, including how to find a place to live, how to get a Social Security number and how the U.S. system of government works.

 The “Pending Employment-Based Form I-485 Report,” displays the total number of pending adjustment of status applications, per preference classification.
+The report shows how many pending adjustment of status (green card) applications in each preference classification have priority dates in a given month and year.

 USCIS wants you to know that Green Cards (also known as Permanent Resident Cards) do not always include the holder’s signature.
 In limited cases, USCIS may waive the signature requirement for certain people, such as children under the age of consent or individuals who are physically unable to provide a signature.